ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 Let's rephrase these questions.
 Is the specification of an algorithm for search, part of the definition of the term "search result"?
 Is the law that uses the term "terrorism" and its definition part of the definition of the term "terrorism"?
 Can we, in other words, ignore how the term "terrorism" is used in law on terrorism, when we try to define the term "terrorism" in that law?
 Does it matter to know the details of a search algorithm, to know what a "search result" is?

 There is no simple answer.

 Take giraffes for illustration.
-There is, in English, the term "giraffe" and its plural.
-That term is part of English (roughly speaking, since there are variants of English, but that does not make a difference in this example).
-Now, is the definition of "giraffe", and which, also part of English, the natural language?
-If that definition is written using terms which are already part of English, and is written according to English grammar, then giraffe's definition can be written in English, but is it part of the language?

-Let's suppose that the definition of giraffe cannot be conveyed using English, but that instead, you need to add new terms to English.
-Do you consider the technical languages of biological taxonomy, genetics, and so on, part of English?
-If yes, then English has the building blocks to make the definition of giraffe.
-If not, then it has to be enriched with new terms.

-This gets us to the need to distinguish, however roughly, names from that which they are meant to refer to.
-In technical terms, and in formal languages, this is the question of reference.

-You can look at innovation languages in the same way.
-In the simplest case, you have a term, and you have its definition.
-The definition helps you, its user, identify instances of that term, the ideas and things that this term is used to designate.
-That designation is needed so that you can be involved in communication about those designated ideas and things.
-In that sense, a definition is an instruction for how to identify, distinguish from everything else you have access to, instances of the thing that is defined.

-So far, definitions I used, were a mix of plain English and terms specific to the innovation language.
-A definiens could include both external and internal terms.
-You define terms by putting together other terms, either from the innovation language itself (internal), or from one or more natural or technical languages that that the innovation language leans on (external).
-It is important to understand, then, that you do not define terms of the innovation language necessarily using only another language, but a mix of those and of the innovation language.

-Now, that may seem like a minor point, an insignificant difference.
-It is not.
+The word "giraffe" is an English word; its plural is too.
+But is the definition of "giraffe" also part of English, the natural language?

+One way to look at this, is to ask, first, if the definiens of giraffe only includes English words, and can be written using English grammar.
+If not, then clearly the definiens of giraffe cannot be part of English.

+But say that you have a definition of giraffe, which does follow English grammar, and uses only English words (it does not matter here which English you are thinking about).
+Is that definition part of English language, or is English used to write the definition, but the definition is not part of the language?

+This seems an easy answer - we certainly use language to make the definition, or better, we communicate the definition using a language.
+That perspective works, if we reduce language to syntax only.

+The problem is, of course, if there you have a definition of giraffe, and then someone else says, still in English, something about giraffes that your definition ignores, yet, seems, or is well justified.
+For example, it says something about there being a giraffe called April in New York City.
+Regardless of your original definition being intensional or extensional, this information, even if it is only new to you, gives an additional instance of giraffe.
+Someone else might tell you that, reticulated giraffes are the most frequently encountered giraffe in zoos worldwide, something you were not aware of.
+You might learn another fun fact, that female giraffes give birth standing up.

+The point is not that you should have known better, before giving an incomplete definition.
+You could, of course, add the new information to the definition.
+But that looks like a question of appearance, not substance - if you prefer to accumulate and arrange information in the same place, so to speak, akin to a Wikipedia page, or a manuscript on giraffes.
+The important point is, rather, that statements about the definiendum, which describe it, can be all over the place, and those making the definition may only be aware of some, and ignore, either willingly or accidentally all others.
+Needless to say that learning means new information will keep coming in, adding to, or changing what was thought to be appropriate descriptions.
+So statements about a definiendum are all over the place _and_ across time.

+Two problems are intertwined so far in this chapter.
+The last one is about the place and time of pieces of definiens - when making a definition, some of these pieces we have, some we don't, and this could either be because they have not been discovered, or made yet, or because it is us who are not aware of them, while someone else is.
+A definiens is thus a bunch of pieces, some in, some elsewhere.
+Definiens, thus, is not only distributed across space, but also time, provided that knowledge of the definiendum changes over time, that learning happens.

+The earlier problem was whether a definiens is part of language.
+And the temporary solution, while I went on about the second problem, was that definiens is not, but that we use language to make it.

+Let's stick with that for the moment, and consider two cases.
+In one, definiens includes only words which already are part of the language.
+For instance, this is the OED definiens for giraffe:

+> "A large African mammal with a very long neck and forelegs, having a coat patterned with brown patches separated by lighter lines.
+It is the tallest living animal." [[OED: giraffe]](https://en.oxforddictionaries.com/definition/giraffe)

+To simplify, if OED was the universal reference list of all English words, then this definiens is made of English words alone.
+OED adds the following note, on the origin of the word:

+> "Late 16th century: from French girafe, Italian giraffa, or Spanish and Portuguese girafa, based on Arabic zarāfa.
+The animal was known in Europe in the medieval period, and isolated instances of names for it based on the Arabic are recorded in Middle English, when it was commonly called the camelopard." [[OED: giraffe]](https://en.oxforddictionaries.com/definition/giraffe)

+Is this now part of the definition of giraffe?
+That depends on whether you need it to be - do people who should use the definition know anything about, and agree on the origin of the word, for the decisions and actions they need to make?
+Let's say that they do, and so make word origin a part of the definiens above it.

+The definition of giraffe is no longer in English only.
+This translates into innovation languages in a simple way, that if we need additional words, we add them - be they from another used or unused language (in which case we either use or promote them into the innovation language), or we invent new words.
+Instead of using one language, we use more, or we make them up.
+Needs for agreement, clarity, precision, and accuracy drive the process, rather than care for conventional boundaries between natural, technical, and other languages.

+But as we do that, as we add new terms to the innovation language, what if the meaning we want for these terms, that which the definiens should convey, is new too?

+Suppose, to continue with giraffes, that I give you the following definition.

+> A giraffe is a camelopard.

+Today, we use none of the languages which fall under the name Middle English.
+Based on that definition alone, could you recognize a giraffe when you saw one?
+Yes, because regardless of the present discussion, you were taught better defitions, and had better descriptions of, and perhaps saw live giraffes.

+But let's say that we need to agree on the use of the term Alskdjfhg, and that I give you the following definition.

+> Alskdjfhg is a Qpwoeiruty.

+Since these two, as far as I know, do not exist, you have nothing to anchor them to, and so meaning is absent.
+That absence, importantly, means that if I ask you to go and get a Alskdjfhg, all you know is that you need to get a Qpwoeiruty, and that is equally useless.

+The takeaway is that meaning, whatever exactly it may be, cannot be disociated from the innovation language - it is not only terms and words used in definiens that make it up, it is the whole package, each definiendum and each definiens, at the very least.
+That was obvious before this chapter; what this chapter does, is that it extends an innovation language to cover not only the list of definitions, or the glossary, but also artifacts in which the terms in the language are used.

+That looks like a slippery slope, going from a list of definitions, to cover much more, and in fact, all uses of the terms defined in the list.
+But it is not clear where to stop on that slippery slope, or why.
+If meaning is made by use, as Wittgenstein seems to have argued, then this is what that looks like in the context of innovation languages.
+And this seems less odd, if we recall that the purpose of an innovation language is clear, precise, and accurate communication about new ideas and things - to accomplish it, we cannot only want to influence, or control the glossary.
+We have to worry about use as well, whenever and wherever use happens.
+Either because use will revise previous definiens, extend them, add to them, or becuase it will go against them in ways which are not desirable.

 The fact that you can use terms of the innovation language to define other terms of that innovation language, and the fact that you can use these terms in explanations, descriptions, predictions, and so on, also means that the term's definition is no longer simply that one or few sentences you gave, but also all that you wrote as well, which involves that term.
 The understanding of that term hinges on understanding all its uses, and while this is elusive for natural language terms, it is not for innovation language terms - the whole point is, with innovation languages, to add new terms, new names for new ideas and things, and to define them.
 It is just that the definition is no longer simply one or few sentences given for that term, but the whole set of statements that uses this term.

 Here is a first example.
 Recall that a Basic Shop Display was defined as follows.

 * Basic Shop Display (BSD): a Shop Display which cannot itself be subdivided.

 Shop Display had the following definition.

 * Shop Display: object installed at a POP, which is used to promote products; Shop Display is synonym with Fixture.

 As the team progressed in the innovation process, they identified the requirement that the software should hold up to date data about BSDs.
 This made it necessary to decide which data would be held about a BSD.
 They had the following.

 > A BSD is defined with the following attributes:
 > - SDID;